 4. Iptor Royalties, Rights & Permissions solution is built on a MS-SQL platform.
 It can be deployed as a stand-alone solution or integrated into the Iptor Bookmaster ERP solution for publishers. (updated 09-18-2017)

 5. Klopotek’s Contracts, Rights & Royalties solution can manage all your contracts, royalties and exploitation rights for books, e-books, journals, articles, audio books, tracks and apps in an integrated system.
 Klopotek’s solution is more than a royalty solution, its a true acquisition management solution that tracks all actions of the negotiation process. www.klopotek.com (updated 11-23-2013)

-7. Media Services Company’s Elan solution offers an easy to use web-based solution.
-What sets their solution apart is their integrated financials, strong magazine management functionality and ease of use. www.msgl.com (updated 11-23-2013)
+7. Media Services Company’s Elan solution offers an easy to use web-based solution for book and magazine publishers.
+Includes integrated integrated financials. www.msgl.com (updated 11-23-2013)

 8. Real Software Systems Alliant application is a highly scalable and powerful solution.
 Their client list includes companies such as Houghton Mifflin Harcourt Publishing Company, Kensington Publishing Corp., Open Road Integrated Media, Reader’s Digest and Springer Science+Business Media.
 They excel at managing royalty software implementations at large $100M+ companies. www.realsoftwaresystems.com (updated 11/23/2013)